This is a living archive last updated

 These projects reshape regions for decades.

 Power grids, tax structures, land use and growth patterns all shift when hyperscale data infrastructure arrives.
+Indeed, this is resource extraction disguised as innovation.

 Silence helps no one.
 Transparency helps everyone.